-While Hollow was a huge disappointment and felt completely unnecessary the writers and artists at WildStorm seem to have gotten the hang for the series.
+While Hollow was a huge disappointment and felt completely unnecessary the writers and artists at WildStorm seem to have gotten the hang of the series.
 Barren is full of twists and exciting new characters, and surprisingly, a bunch of female ones.
 Delta Squad gets a new female Sargeant in their squad, Alex, and they are sent to a destroyed city called Jilane to find any survivors.
 The distress beacon was somehow activated there, but it’s actually a plant where they capture and rape women to reproduce.
 This is a very dark series and even dark for Gears of War.
 Things like rape and torture usually aren’t talked about in the games outside of the Locust.

-Barren just really shows the darkest part of humanity and how the emergence of Locust effected everyone.
+Barren just really shows the darkest part of humanity and how the emergence of Locust affected everyone.
 It also shows the softer more humane side of the COG and Delta Squad.
 They save children and women, but it also shows that the best among us will sacrifice themselves to save the masses.
-This comic series is just rock solid and I hope this continues further into the 24 part Gears of War comic run.
+This comic series is just rock solid and I hope this continues further into the 24-part Gears of War comic run.
 If you don’t want to read them all just get #9-14 and enjoy beautiful artwork, solid writing, and tense action.